vhoc/zoom-vanity-01/README.md

-# Getting Started with Create React App
+# Zoom Vanity Template No. 01

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).